castai/docs/docs/guides/ingress.md

 * HTTP->HTTPS redirect is established automatically;
 * Once redirected to HTTPS, your application TLS setup works properly (curl is able to verify certificate validity for your domain).

-!!!
-Note
+## Deployment without CNAME alias

 If you skipped the DNS setup until this point, you should still be able to ping your application and get a response back.
 The only difference is that TLS certificate will not be provisioned, as certificate manager can't complete a HTTP-01 challenge without LetsEncrypt being able to reach your app via the "official" URL.

 To ping our app without a DNS CNAME, use the internal DNS name and pass "host" header for the ingress routing to work.
 You'll need to ignore certificate errors, as your application will be using self-signed certificate as a fallback.